LockednCoded/LoginLanguish/README.md

 In the cmake configure step, vcpkg will be downloaded and used to install dependencies.
 This may take a while.

-Build for debugging:
+Configure for debugging:
 ```bash
 cmake -B build -DCMAKE_BUILD_TYPE=Debug
 ```

-Build for release:
+Configure for release:
 ```bash
 cmake -B build -DCMAKE_BUILD_TYPE=Release
 ```